 - have a family history of gout

-- have kidney disease and don't pass out enough uric acid in your urine
+- have kidney disease and don't pass enough uric acid out of your body in your urine

 - are overweight